MartaCRosa/chronic-illness-buddy/README.md

 - Get tips on improving daily health routines.

 ## Technologies
--Python
+- Python
--Flask for the backend
+- Flask for the backend
--Machine Learning (Scikit-learn and TensorFlo) for the model predictor -OpenAI API for the chatbot
+- Machine Learning (Scikit-learn and TensorFlo) for the model predictor
+- OpenAI API for the chatbot
--Docker for containerization
+- Docker for containerization

 ## Installation